BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
+- `cache`: you can choose between calcuating eye poses (`use_eye_cache` = 0, default) or use cached eye poses (`use_eye_cache` = 1, was defult up until version 0.1.4).
+One or the other might work better with some games or hmds.
+You can also modify this setting during runtime with the corresponding shortcut below
 - `shortcuts`: can be used to ocnfigure shortcuts for different commands (See [List of keyboard bindings](#list-of-keyboard-bindings) for valid values):
   - `activate`- turn motion compensation on or off.
 Note that this implicitly triggers the calibration action (`center`) if that hasn't been executed before.
   - `center` - recalibrate the neutral reference pose of the tracker
   - `translation_increase`, `translation_decrease` - modify the strength of the translational filter.
 Changes made during runtime can be saved by using a save command (see below).
   - `rotation_increase`, `rotation_decrease` = see above, but for rotational filter
   - `offset_forward`, `offset_back`, `offset_up`, `offset_down`, `offset_right`, `offset_left` - move the center of rotation (cor) for a virtual tracker.
 The directions are aligned with the forward vector set with the `center` command.
-Changes made during runtime can be saved by using a save command (see below)
+Changes made during runtime can be saved by using a save command (see below).
   - `rotate_right`, `rotate_left` - rotate the aforementioned forward vector aroung the gravitational (yaw-)axis.
 Note that these changes cannot be saved.
-Therefore changing the offset position AFTER rotating manually and saving the offset values will result in the cor being a different offset position after relaoding those saved values
+Therefore changing the offset position AFTER rotating manually and saving the offset values will result in the cor being a different offset position after relaoding those saved values.
-  - `cor_debug_mode` - since OXRMC is lacking a visual feedback of the positon of the cor, you can activate this mode to be able to rotate the virtual world around the cor.
-Translations of the motion tracker are ignored in this mode.
-  **Beware that this can be a nauseating experience because your eyes suggest that your moving inside the virtual world, while your inner ear tells your brain otherwise.
-You can stop motion compensation at any time by pressing the activation shortcut again!**
+  - `toggle_overlay` - (de)activate graphical overlay displaying the reference tracker position(s) (See [Graphical overlay](#graphical-overlay) for details).
+  - `toggle_cache` - change between calculated and cached eye positions.
   - `save_config` -  write current filter strength and cor offsets to global config file
   - `save_config_app` -  write current filter strength and cor offsets to application specific config file.
 Note that values in this file will precedent values in the global config file.
   - `reload_config` - read in and apply configuration for current app from config files.
 For technical reasons motion compensation is automatically deactivated and the reference tracker pose is invalidated upon configuration reload.